niuee/niuee/README.md

 - 👋 Hi, I’m @niuee

 I am a mechanical engineering graduate who happens to take interest in coding in general.<br>
-My learning path starts in college where I started taking courses within the CS minor curriculum. <br>
+My learning path starts in college where I started taking courses within the CS curriculum. <br>

 I have most of my projects in college here on github.<br>
 Feel free to check those out.
 I haven't touch many of them since college. <br>